-The fiscal 2018 amount in Column (e) above for Mr. Paul Marciano and Mr. Herrero represents the fair value of three performance-based awards of restricted stock units granted to each executive during fiscal 2018 (\$1,235,010 for the 2018 Licensing Award, \$1,235,010 for the 2018 Relative TSR Award and \$1,000,003 for the 2018 LTIP Award as to the fiscal 2018 awards for Mr. Paul Marciano, and \$1,400,011 for the 2018 Revenue Award, \$1,400,004 for the 2018 Relative TSR Award and \$1,000,003 for the 2018 LTIP Award as to the fiscal 2018 awards for Mr. Herrero), determined as of the grant date under generally accepted accounting principles based on the probable outcome of the performance conditions applicable to the awards.
-The grant date fair value of the 2018 Licensing Award and the 2018 Revenue Award assuming the maximum level of performance applicable to the awards would be achieved was the same as the grant date fair value of those awards based on the probable outcome of the performance condition applicable to those awards.
-The grant date fair value of the 2018 Relative TSR Awards assuming the maximum level of performance applicable to the awards would be achieved was \$1,852,515 for Mr. Paul Marciano's award and \$2,100,006 for Mr. Herrero's award.
-The grant date fair value of each 2018 LTIP Award assuming the maximum level of performance applicable to the award would be achieved was \$2,000,006.
+The fiscal 2018 amount in Column (e) above for Mr. Paul Marciano and Mr. Herrero represents the fair value of three performance-based awards of restricted stock units granted to each executive during fiscal 2018 (\$1,235,010 for the 2018 Licensing Award, \$1,235,010 for the 2018 Relative TSR Award and \$1,000,003 for the 2018 LTIP Award as to the fiscal 2018 awards for Mr. Paul Marciano, and \$1,400,011 for the 2018 Revenue Award, \$1,400,004 for the 2018 Relative TSR Award and \$1,000,003 for the 2018 LTIP Award as to the fiscal 2018 awards for Mr. Herrero), determined as of the grant date under generally accepted accounting principles based on the probable outcome of the performance conditions applicable to the awards would be achieved was the same as the grant date fair value of the 2018 Revenue Award assuming the maximum level of performance applicable to the awards would be achieved was the same as the grant date fair value of the 2018 Bevenue Award assuming the maximum level of performance applicable to the awards would be achieved was the same as the grant date fair value of the 2018 Revenue Award assuming the maximum level of performance applicable to the avards would be achieved was the same as the grant date fair value of the 2018 Bevenue Award assuming the maximum level of performance applicable to the awards.
+The grant date fair value of the 2018 Revenue Award assuming the maximum level of performance applicable to the award and \$2,100,006 for Mr. Herrero's award.
+The grant date fair value of each 2018 LTIP Award assuming the maximum level of performance applicable to the award \$2,000,006.
 Of the fiscal 2018 amount in Column (e) above for Mr. Reddy, \$577,497 represents the fair value of the 2018 LTIP Award granted to Mr. Reddy, determined as of the grant date under generally accepted accounting principles based on the probable outcome of the performance conditions applicable to the award.
-The grant date fair value of Mr. Reddy's 2018 LTIP Award assuming the maximum level of performance applicable to the award.
-The grant date fair value of Mr. Reddy's 2018 LTIP Award assuming the maximum level of performance applicable to the award would be achieved was \$1,154,993.
+The grant date fair value of Mr. Reddy, \$577,497 represents the fair value of the 2018 LTIP Award granted to Mr. Reddy achieved was \$1,154,993.
 The remaining portion of the fiscal 2018 amount in Column (e) above for Mr. Reddy and the fiscal 2018 amount in Column (f) for Mr. Reddy represents the annual equity awards granted to Mr. Reddy in fiscal 2018 based on performance in fiscal 2017.
 For more information, see footnote (4) to "Grants of Plan-Based Awards in Fiscal 2018" below.